actfong/docker-workshop/README.md

 In the FromAtoB universe, it seems we have settle the the latter.

+Also, for inspiration, check the Dockerfiles used to create the official NGINX and Ruby images on Docker Hub.

 By now, you should be abe to create your own Dockerfile!